Tuesday, January 13, 2026

 Of being all alone in the world, answerable to no one,

-No matter how compelled they made it seem,
+No matter how compelled they made it seem, the Cosa Nostra

-The mafia who kidnapped his grandson had no more stranglehold
+Who snatched his grandson had no more stranglehold

-Than Rockefeller cartel-chiseled, who conspired
+Than Rockefeller finally cartel-chiseled, who conspired

 To keep John Bull and Uncle Sam apart in the neutral zone,